-This module provides students with an introduction to the many and diverse methods and design issues that inform social-science research inquiry within geography and environmental studies.
-Its purpose is to equip students with some of the skills and mindsets to approach independent research and thus become active participants in knowledge creation.
-The module explore what counts as research and how research validity can be assessed from a social science starting.
-Specific training in the design and use of a range of research techniques is provided including:qualitative interviews ; extensivequestionnaires; group work and ethnography.
-We also consider the processing and analysis of qualitative data, as well as basic descriptive statistics to analyse quantitative data Towards the end of the module, we will look in more depth at the principles of research design in order to help students begin to plan their final year research projects.
+This module introduces you to the many and diverse methods and design issues that inform social science research inquiry within geography and environmental studies.
+Its purpose is to equip you with some of the skills and mindsets to approach independent research and thus become an active participant in knowledge creation.
+The module explores what counts as research and how research validity can be assessed from a social science perspective.
+You will be trained in the design and use of a range of research techniques, including: qualitative interviews; extensive questionnaires; group work and ethnography.
+We also consider the processing and analysis of qualitative data, as well as basic descriptive statistics to analyse quantitative data.
+Towards the end of the module, we will look in more depth at the principles of research design in order to help you begin to plan your final year research project.

 Total contact hours: 22